 In 2007/08, Council installed a new five million dollar sewage treatment plant.
 This increased the efficiency of sewage treatment and improved the water quality of effluent released from the plant.

-In July 2007, Council formalised its sewerage management program whereby any accidental sewer overflow was reported to relevant parties concerned, the public was informed and appropriate steps were taken to manage the incident.
+In 2012, Council adopted its sewerage incident management protocol whereby any accidental sewer overflow was reported to relevant parties concerned, the public was informed and appropriate steps were taken to manage the incident.